kurko/ember-sync/README.md

 Visit `http://localhost:4200/tests`.

-If you prefer, use `phantomjs tests/runner.js tests/index.html` in your terminal.
+If you prefer, use `npm run-script test-all` in your terminal.
+You need to have PhantomJS installed.

-To build a new version, just run `broccoli build dist`.
+To build a new version, just run `npm run-script build`.
 The build will be available in the `dist/` directory.

 License & Copyright